MuskoM/musho/README.md

 # MUSHO

-MUSHO is short for Muryōkūsho(無量空処) is a knowledge and information management platform.
+MUSHO short for Muryōkūsho(無量空処) is a knowledge and information management platform.

->[!info] This project is currently in very early development phase and its direction can change drastically
+>This project is currently in very early development phase and its direction can change drastically

 # Background